History: chest pain

 CLICK HERE FOR ANSWER

-I don't recall if the CT was done to evaluate this “mass" or just to look for something else, but it is clear that this "mass” corresponds to loculated fluid in the fissure.
+I don't recall as to whether the CT was done to specfically evaluate the "mass" or if it was done for another reason, but it is clear that this "mass" is simply loculated fluid within the right major fissue.

 Pseudotumor is exactly that, it's something that looks like a "mass" but is not.
 There are several examples in the chest:

 - loculated pleural fluid

 The key here is the shape.
 Classically loculated pleural fluid demonstrates an elongated, oval or biconvex, sausage-shaped, well marginated "mass" along the course of the major or minor fissures (don't forget the accessory fissures - ex azygous vein in the azygous fissue!).

 While CT may not be necessary (as in this case), it is not uncommon to progress to CT these days out of lack of experience of out of caution.

 The key is to familiarize yourself with these pseudo-masses so one doesn't cause undo concern to the patient/clinicians as well as to save time, energy and expense.
 But sometimes further work-up is warranted.
 It wouldn't be the first time I saw CXR mass -> CT peripheral mass (? round atelectasis) -> biopsy showing normal lung tissue.